 This policy does not limit or amend the provision of any collective agreement and is not intended to discourage or prevent someone from pursuing a complaint with the Saskatchewan Human Rights Commission, Occupational Health and Safety, or via any other legal avenues available.

 Scope of this Policy

-All Residents in residency training programs at the College of Medicine, University of Saskatchewan.
+This policy applies to all Residents in residency training programs at the College of Medicine, University of Saskatchewan

 1) Initial Steps